 The Parkfield segment is at the center of the San Andreas fault.
 Hardly 30 kilometers long, this segment is special because it has its own set of magnitude-6 earthquakes that don't involve the neighboring segments.
-This seismological feature plus three other advantagesthe fault's relatively simple structure, the lack of human disturbance and its accessibility to geologists from both San Francisco and Los Angelesmake the tiny town of Parkfield a destination out of proportion to its size.
+This seismological feature plus three other advantagesthe fault's relatively simple structure, the lack of human disturbance and its accessibility to geologists from both San Francisco and Los Angelesmake the tiny, colorful town of Parkfield a destination out of proportion to its size.
 A swarm of seismic instruments has been deployed for several decades to catch the next "characteristic earthquake," which finally came on 28 September 2004.
 The SAFOD drilling project pierces the fault's active surface just north of Parkfield.

-From Cajon Pass, this segment of the San Andreas fault runs about 300 kilometers to its end on the shores of the Salton Sea.
+From Cajon Pass, this segment of the San Andreas fault runs about 300 kilometers to the shores of the Salton Sea.
 It splits into two strands in the San Bernardino Mountains that rejoin near Indio, in the low-lying Coachella Valley.
 There is some aseismic creep documented in parts of this segment.
 At its south end, the motion between the Pacific and North American plates shifts to a stairstep series of spreading centers and faults that runs down the Gulf of California.
 The southern segment has not ruptured since some time before 1700, and it is widely considered "overdue" for an earthquake of approximately magnitude 8.